NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 6.md

 So they gathered them up, and filled twelve baskets with fragments from the five barley loaves which were left over by those who had eaten.

 ###### 14
-Therefore when the people saw the sign which He had performed, they said, "This is truly the Prophet who is to come into the world."Jesus Walks on the Water
+Therefore when the people saw the sign which He had performed, they said, "This is truly the Prophet who is to come into the world."

+### Jesus Walks on the Water

 ###### 15
 So Jesus, perceiving that they were intending to come and take Him by force to make Him king, withdrew again to the mountain by Himself alone.